ylabonte/ioBroker.procon-ip/README.md

   the wiki or README.md regarding a specific content.

 ### Release v0.4.1
-* Bugfix release:
 * Fix write actions to the appropriate states of external relays
   _This will add auto-recognition on whether the external relays are activated or not and therefore decide on how to handle write actions to the corresponding relay state._

 ### Release v0.4.0
-* Public release version:
 * Add encryption for configuration settings stored in ioBroker's internal db
 * Improve http request/connection error handling
 * Reduce logging output
 * Remove the unused admin tab

 ### Release v0.3.1
-* Functional and security update:
 * Update dependencies including some reported as vulnerable
 * Add connection status indication for iobroker's instance tab
 * Add form validation for the configuration settings

 ### Release v0.2.0
-* Minor update:
 * Update npm dependencies
 * Group admin settings input fields in rows

 ### Release v0.1.1
-* Security update:
 * Update vulnerable eslint-utils

 ### Release v0.1.0
-* Functional update and minor fixes:
 * Fix object attributes regarding the cloud adapter
-  * Optimization for the cloud adapter
 * Pre-defined `smartName` attributes for active relays and temperature sensors
 * Recognize relays with 'light', 'licht' or 'leucht' in its name as `smartType` _LIGHT_

 ### Release v0.0.4
-* Security update:
 * Update `lodash` (pinning version `4.17.14`)
 * Update other indirect and direct dependencies

 ### Release v0.0.3
-* Bugfix release:
 * Fix missing `value` states
 * Reduce logging output

 ### Release v0.0.2
-* Bugfix release:
 * Fix sys info state values

 ### Release v0.0.1
-* Initial release with following features:
 * All information from `GetState.csv` as readonly states
 * Writable states for all relays to toggle auto/manual
 * Writable states for relays not configured for dosage control to toggle on/off

 ## License
 MIT License